 Beeston Manor – Preston, Lancashire

 The Crab and Lobster – Thirsk, North Yorkshire

 The Royal College of Physicians of Edinburgh – Edinburgh

 The Secret Garden – Ashford, Kent

--Both of you can put all your time and energy into being creative with those dreamy Pinterest aisle ideas, elegant wedding invitations, intimate dining seating plans/ decorations and the wedding favours.
+Both of you can put all your time and energy into being creative with those dreamy Pinterest aisle ideas, elegant wedding invitations, intimate dining seating plans/ decorations, and wedding favours.
 Put a positive spin on this.
-Because of it being a smaller wedding, this equals a smaller budget to work with.
+Because it is a smaller wedding, this equals a smaller budget to work with.

--If you’re an introvert person and hate to be the centre of attention then having a micro wedding will enable you to feel less pressure from family or friends.
-Keeping it small number wise.
+If you’re an introverted person and hate to be the centre of attention then having a micro wedding will enable you to feel less pressure from family or friends.
+Keep it small number wise.
 It’s a win, win really.

 -Many couples get married now with a small and intimate ceremony.
 They plan to have a blessing and throw a huge party later, and wow what a fantastic idea and something sweet to look forward to.

--Save the money for a huge honeymoon and go see the world together and experience those starry warm nights swimming in the ocean, walk the most spectacular mountain or jungle routes, eat local street food and experience the popular tourist attractions, embrace the culture and learn a new language.
+-Save the money for a huge honeymoon and go see the world together and experience those starry warm nights swimming in the ocean, walking the most spectacular mountain or jungle routes, eating local street food and experiencing the popular tourist attractions, embrace the culture and learn a new language.

 I hope these points give you some food for thought and help you plan the wedding you truly desire.